Do I Need a Will?

 LegalShield offers assistance with Will creation for an affordable, monthly fee when you become a LegalShield Member.
 Your LegalShield provider lawyer will assist with each step as you create your Will and update it to reflect life changes.
 You can even access our simple Will questionnaire to help you get started.

-How to Write a Will in 3 Easy Steps
+How to write a Will in 3 easy steps

 There are many things to consider when writing your Will and we’re here to help.
 When you become a LegalShield Member, you get access to estate planning advice at no additional cost beyond your monthly membership fee.
 Your LegalShield lawyer can help you draft a Will, a Power of Attorney or an Advanced Healthcare Directive (also known as a Living Will) in just five business days in a few simple steps: